andrew18929/e-commerce_backend/README.md

 - [License](#license)

 ## GIF

-This walkthrough demonstrates how to create the schema from the MySQL shell, how to seed the database from the command line, and how to start the application's server. https://user-images.githubusercontent.com/87145391/139170653-e08ef5a4-b064-4df7-9efb-4733cf6cd1ff.mp4
+https://user-images.githubusercontent.com/87145391/139170653-e08ef5a4-b064-4df7-9efb-4733cf6cd1ff.mp4

 This walkthrough demonstrates the GET routes for all categories, all products, and all tags being tested in Insomnia Core.